yairgd/disa/README.md

 p/u (void*)func1
 $14 = 93824992295610
 ```
-and the addr parameters also equals  to it:
+and the addr parameter also equals to it:
 ```bash
 cat /sys/module/disasm/parameters/addr
 93824992295610